jairzinhosantos/jairzinhosantos/README.md

 My current journey delves deep into AI, where I'm researching fields such as: LLMs, Gen AI, RL, DL and ML.

-I've just launched my Discord, a space dedicated to sharing the latest in AI and insights from my own journey deep dive into AI.
+I've just launched my Discord, a space dedicated to sharing the latest in AI and insights from my journey deep dive into AI.

 <h3 align="left">
   Connect with me: